-In January 2011, there was an announcement about a remarkable discovery at an archaeological site in the small Transcaucasian state of Armenia making Armenia, the world first winery.
-In an area nestled between eastern Turkey and southern Russia, which doesn’t typically generate a lot of global attention.
-The discovery of the ruins of the world’s oldest winery was disclosed.
+In January 2011, there was an announcement about a remarkable discovery at an archaeological site in the small Transcaucasian state of Armenia, making Armenia, the world’s first winery.
+The discovery was in an area between eastern Turkey and southern Russia, which doesn’t typically generate a lot of global attention.

 The archaeological site is known as the Areni 1 Cave, and it was estimated that the recently discovered winery had been functioning between 4100 BC and 4000 BC.
-While historians already know about wine production elsewhere, this was the oldest site where wine was mass-produced as a form of proto industry.
+While historians already knew about wine production elsewhere, this was the oldest site where wine was mass-produced as a proto industry.

 History of the Region